 When I lived in Southeastern New Mexico, we would drive through the cotton fields of West Texas to go shopping.
 During the harvest, remnants would litter the roads from the trucks as they delivered the cotton to the processing mills.

-I can remember one time when I begged my father to stop so I could grab a piece of raw, unprocessed cotton because I wanted to touch it and feel its texture.
-Since I grew up in California, seeing the fields of cotton intrigued me.
-I knew that my clothes were made from cotton, but I had no idea how they went from it’s raw state to clothing.
+I remember one time when I begged my father to stop to grab a piece of raw, unprocessed cotton because I wanted to touch it and feel its texture.
+Since I grew up in California, seeing cotton fields intrigued me.
+I knew my clothes were made from cotton, but I had no idea how they went from raw to clothing.

 When I discovered a tiny town just northwest of Houston with the oldest operating cotton gin and a museum on a drive one day, I just had to stop and check it out.

 With a population of only 300, Burton, Texas, is undoubtedly what you would call a small Texas town.
 Covering only 1.2 square miles, it sits smack in the middle of a thoroughfare that connects Austin to Houston.

 As I drove into the tiny little town looking for the cotton gin and museum, I passed tiny clapboard-covered houses that seemed to have sat on their foundations for hundreds of years—the type of homes passed down from generation to generation.
 About a mile off the highway, I came upon the gin and museum and was excited to go inside and learn all about this piece of Texas history.

 The museum sits in what looks like an old country store—where folks sit outside on the benches and visit with a cold drink.

 The museum is not a large space, but it packs so much about the history of the cotton gin and the importance that cotton plays in our everyday lives.
 Covering everything from the processing of raw cotton to the many everyday items made from cotton bitcoin mixer and cottonseed oil, I was surprised by how many products in my life are made from cotton and byproducts.